 Groups Related to Us

-Project Ploughshares: An operating division of the Canadian Council of Churches
+Project Ploughshares: the peace research institute of The Canadian Council of Churches

 Project Ploughshares was established in 1976 to respond to the following call: